Yip Tse & Tang Solicitors: Your Trusted Legal Partner in Hong Kong

 3. How long does a divorce take in Hong Kong?

-4. Does the court prefer settlement or going to trial?
+4. Does the court prefer settlement or trial?

-5. What happens if we can't agree on child custody or finances?
+5. What happens if we cannot agree on child custody or finances?

-If disputes arise, the court will hold hearings and make decisions based on the child's best interests and fairness principles.
-However, reaching an agreement through negotiation or mediation is still preferred.
+If disputes arise, the court will schedule hearings and make decisions based on the best interests of the child and principles of fairness.
+Nevertheless, it is always preferable to resolve disputes through mediation to save time and reduce emotional stress.

 6. Is there financial support for spouses during divorce proceedings?